 The reading should be zero.
 With the probe still touching the terminals, flip the relay over.
 This time, a click should be heard; therefore, the tester should read infinity.

-Do the same steps but with the probes touching the terminals S and L. The results should be the same.
-Do the same test with the probes on terminals M and L. This time, the reading should be zero even when flipped over.
+Follow the same steps, but with the probes touching terminals S and L. The results should be the same.
+Repeat the same test with the probes connected to terminals M and L. This time, the reading should be zero even when flipped over.

 If not, replace the relay with a replacement one.
-Make sure to get an equivalent sort of relay from the availability store.
+Ensure you obtain an equivalent type of relay from the availability store.

 Troubleshooting a Noisy Refrigerator

 If your refrigerator seems to be getting louder, you’ll study the causes of refrigerator noises and address the issue.
-Once you identify where the noise is coming from, you can proceed with any repairs or service to your fridge.
+Once you identify the source of the noise, you can proceed with any necessary repairs or service to your fridge.

 Noise Coming From the Back

-If the offending noise comes from the rear of the fridge, three possible components would be making the noise: the condenser fan, the defrost timer, or the compressor.
+If the offending noise originates from the rear of the fridge, three possible components could be causing the noise: the condenser fan, the defrost timer, or the compressor.

-The condenser fan is behind a protective panel in the back of the fridge, not too far from the compressor.
+The condenser fan is located behind a protective panel at the back of the fridge, not far from the compressor.
 If the noise appears to come from that area, it could be caused by an unbalanced fan resulting from dust or lint accumulation between the fan blades.

 Types of Calibrating a Refrigerator Thermometer